 You can extend the capabilities of TIBCO StreamBase® applications by creating custom programs that use the StreamBase Client libraries for Java, C++, .NET, and Python.
 The class references for the StreamBase API are provided in the following locations and formats:

-Java API Documentation is the reference for the StreamBase Java Client library in Javadoc format.
+Java Client API is the reference for the StreamBase Java Client library in Javadoc format.

-C++ API Documentation is the reference for the StreamBase C++ Client library in Doxygen format.
+C++ Client API is the reference for the StreamBase C++ Client library in Doxygen format.

-StreamBase .NET Client API Documentation leads to the reference for the StreamBase .NET Client library (provided on Windows systems only).
+.NET Client API leads to the reference for the StreamBase .NET Client library (provided on Windows systems only).

 Classes and elements of classes listed in the Javadoc, Doxygen, Pydoc, and .NET documentation comprise the complete set of publicly-accessible APIs.
 Elements in classes that do not appear in the documentation are for internal use only, and are not supported for use in customer code.